johnny-zhang-1/Chess/README.md

 ### Target User Profile:
-Our target user profile contains a range of people from avid chess players to people who wish to practice playing with another
+Our target user profile contains a range of people from avid chess players to people who wish to practice playing with another opponent.
+We want to expand our target user profile as we further improve the program's usefulness and quality by hooking in people who never play or show any interest in chess.